Rehan-Ahmad/MultimodalDiarization/README.md

 - Main file is **Multimodal_ReDiarization_Syncnet_FaceDetection_AMI.py** You need to set some paths in this file.
 Additionally set the recording name to variable **AudioDataSet = IS1008a** and set closeup camera recordig to **video = Closeup1.avi**.
 Run!
 - You need to run this code for each closeup recording (Closeup1, Closeup2, Closeup3 and Closeup4).
 - Finally run the last couple of line of the code by making flag **FindDER = True** to acquire diarization error rate (DER).

+## Cite
+- Please cite this paper if you use this code.
+**Ahmad, R.; Zubair, S.; Alquhayz, H.; Ditta, A. Multimodal Speaker Diarization Using a Pre-Trained Audio-Visual Synchronization Model.
+Sensors 2019, 19, 5163.**